-- School Nurse: The school has available the services of a school nurse.
+- Student Welfare Team: The Student Welfare Team are based in the General Office and Sixth Form Office and available to help students with any emotional issues they are experiencing or with well-being support. - School Nurse: The school has available the services of a school nurse.
 She is a regular visitor of the school and is involved and participates in aspects of the PSHCE programme.
-Appointments to see the nurse can be made via the school office for those who wish to discuss matters of a private and confidential nature. - No. 5: A Counsellor from the No. 5 Youth Counselling Service is available.
-Students are able to access this service by referral from their form tutor or TLC. - Educational Psychologist: Referral to the Educational Psychologist may be considered useful and is generally initiated by the TLC. - Educational Welfare Officer: The EWO will be contacted when there are issues relating to attendance.
+Appointments to see the nurse can be made via the school office for those who wish to discuss matters of a private and confidential nature. - No. 5: Three Counsellors from the No. 5 Youth Counselling Service are available.
+Students are able to access this service by referral from their form tutor or Head of Key Stage. - Educational Psychologist: Referral to the Educational Psychologist may be considered useful and is generally initiated by the Head of Key Stage. - Educational Welfare Officer: The EWO will be contacted when there are issues relating to attendance.